https://www.georgialegalreport.com/files/2018/06/Screen-Shot-2018-06-12-at-5.15.04-PM-300x185.png

-Was negligent security on the part of the parking lot owner or manager a factor in this senseless shooting, and could this incident have been prevented?
-Read Our Legal Take below to find out if Daniel Perez’ family may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this senseless Columbus apartment shooting and could this tragedy have been prevented?
+Read Our Legal Take below to find out if Mr. Ross may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the parking lot owner or management failed to provide adequate security, the family of Mr. Daniel Perez may seek justice and elect to pursue legal claims for their loss.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the young victims and their families may seek justice and elect to pursue legal claims for their injuries.

-The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict for a Hispanic client in Fulton County State Court.
+The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
 Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 404.842.1600.
 Consultations are free and confidential.